Ropalidia revolutionalis: Nest building

 Each colony begins as a single comb constructed by a few females or by one female, and eventually the colony gains smaller satellite combs as the year progresses.
 Workers create these combs by using pulp and decaying wood which they chew and mix with their saliva.
 Each comb is made up of two rows of cells attached by a pedicle (stalk) at the upper end.
 Also, occasionally females reconstruct old nests that partially deteriorated during the winter, which suggests that some colonies last more than one year.

 Caring for larvae

-Each larva of the R. revolutionalis is kept in an individual cell in the nest.
+Each larva of R. revolutionalis is kept in an individual cell in the nest.
 Each of these cells has a transparent bottom where the workers remove feces from the cell.
 Foragers return to the nest with caterpillars and other soft bodied insects.
 Before presenting food to the larvae, they drum their heads on the inside of the cell.
 Females rear the young into August even as the nest deteriorates, and the larvae eventually pupate and become adult wasps.